 - Weird Tax Situations for Fellowship Recipients

-This article is for US citizens and resident aliens, and I’ve made the assumption that you are not, in addition to being a fellow, a farmer, fisherman, or business owner/self-employed, that you do not have any household employees, and that your adjusted gross income is less than $150k.
+This article is for US citizens, permanent residents, and resident aliens living and working in the US, and I’ve made the assumption that you are not, in addition to being a fellow, a farmer, fisherman, or business owner/self-employed, that you do not have any household employees, and that your adjusted gross income is less than $150k.
 (There are additional factors at play for these groups with respect to calculated estimated tax due.)

-This post is for educational purposes only and does not constitute tax advice.
+This post is for educational purposes only and does not constitute tax, legal, or financial advice.

 Table of Contents